fiaravia/contracts-verification-benchmark/contracts/bank/README.md

 ## Properties
 - **assets-dec-onlyif-deposit**: if the ETH balance of a user A are decreased after a transaction (of the Bank contract), then that transaction must be a `deposit` where A is the sender.
-- **assets-inc-onlyif-withdraw**: if the ETH balance of a user A are increased after a transaction (of the Bank contract), then that transaction must be a `withdraw` where A is the sender.
+- **assets-inc-onlyif-withdraw**: if the ETH balance of a user A is increased after a transaction (of the Bank contract), then that transaction must be a `withdraw` where A is the sender.
 - **credit-dec-onlyif-withdraw**: if the credit of a user A is decreased after a transaction (of the Bank contract), then that transaction must be a `withdraw` where A is the sender
 - **credit-inc-onlyif-deposit**: if the credit of a user A is increased after a transaction (of the Bank contract), then that transaction must be a `deposit` where A is the sender.
 - **credits-leq-balance**: the wei balance stored in the contract is (at least) equal to the sum of all the user credits